Cloud-Monkey/be-NC-Games-Vapour/README.md

 - designer
 - comment_count }]

+**comment_count**
-**comment_count** is the total count of all the comments with this review_id - you should make use of queries to the database in order to achieve this.
+The total count of all the comments with this review_id - you should make use of queries to the database in order to achieve this.

 - GET /api/reviews/:review_id/comments
 - A request that can be made by the client that Responds with